 Businesses may also choose to adopt a hybrid cloud strategy in order to keep some processes and data in a more controlled environment (e.g. a private cloud or on-premise data center) while taking advantage of the greater resources and low overhead of public cloud computing.

 Finding the right cloud deployment comes down to a number of factors.
 Chief among them are cost and security.

 Public clouds typically come with less overhead and less direct management than other types of infrastructure.
 The cloud vendor handles most, if not all, of the responsibilities that are part of maintaining a data center – provisioning servers, applying security updates, and so on.
 For this reason, businesses for whom cost is the deciding factor may want to move to a fully public cloud deployment, and perhaps a multi-cloud deployment.

 For businesses that have high regulatory standards for any subset of their data or business logic, a hybrid cloud deployment may be best.
 With a hybrid cloud, they can keep some data in a more tightly controlled environment, like a private cloud or on-premise data center.

 However, these tightly controlled environments are not always more secure.
 Often, public cloud vendors have more resources for applying patches and protecting data than individual businesses, depending on their cybersecurity budget.

 Other factors to consider:

-Cloudflare helps businesses with both hybrid cloud and multicloud strategies.
-The Cloudflare product stack (which includes a web application firewall, load balancing, SSL, DNS, and other crucial features) sits in front of any type of infrastructure, whether it's multicloud, hybrid cloud, or on-premises infrastructure.
-The Cloudflare global network of data centers in 194+ cities secures and accelerates web applications for users anywhere in the world.
+Cloudflare helps businesses with both hybrid cloud and multi-cloud strategies.
+The Cloudflare product stack (which includes a web application firewall, load balancing, SSL, DNS, and other crucial features) sits in front of any type of infrastructure, whether it's multi-cloud, hybrid cloud, or on-premise infrastructure.
+The Cloudflare global network of data centers in 310+ cities secures and accelerates web applications for users anywhere in the world.